SebastianBecker2/VideoDedup/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ld6w3vd6m49spu27/branch/master?svg=true)](https://ci.appveyor.com/project/SebastianBecker2/videodedup/branch/master)

-Tool to deduplicate video files.<br>A duplicate is defined as two videos that visually have the same content.
+Tool to deduplicate video files.\
+A duplicate is defined as two videos that visually have the same content.
 For example if the videos show the same material with different encodings, frame rates and/or resolutions.

 This tool includes a server and client module.
 By default, the client looks for the server on localhost.
-Communication is achieved using [Microsofts WCF](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf).
+Communication is achieved using [gRPC](https://grpc.io/).
 The server searches for duplicates of video files.
 Duplicates are determined by the following configurable settings:

 - Number of Images to compare => Defines how many images will be compared to determine a duplicate.
 - Accepted number of different Images => Defines how many of the compared images can be different to still qualify as a duplicate.
 - Accepted percentage of difference => Defines how different two images have to be to be considered as different images.
 80% seems to be a good value.

 The comparison algorithm for images is based on [ImageComparison by Jaok Farian Krarup](https://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET).
 Though the library isn't used directly anymore.
 The algorithm is the same.

 To avoid comparing videos that differ too much in length, a maximum difference in length can be defined.
 Either as an absolute value in seconds or in percent.